Stuart Cox

-Stuart Cox was a professional actor, movement director and theatre director for almost 50 years (1969-2017), in the first instance across the full spectrum of British theatre – from repertory in Leeds, Cheltenham, Aberystwyth, Newcastle and Bristol, experimental, and touring, to Shakespeare’s The Tempest with Paul Scofield in London’s West End, twice as Movement Director at Glyndebourne Festival Opera, and directing a community tour for Welsh National Opera, as well as acting in film and TV, including four plays in the BBC Shakespeare series.
-He has worked internationally in Poland, Ireland, Iceland, India, Pakistan, the USA, Mexico and Cuba, also attending festivals in Helsinki and Istanbul as a delegate of the International Theatre Institute.
+Stuart Cox was a professional actor, movement director and theatre director for almost 50 years (1969-2017), in the first instance across the full spectrum of British theatre – Repertory Theatre in Leeds, Cheltenham, Aberystwyth, Newcastle, Liverpool and Bristol; experimental; touring; Shakespeare’s The Tempest with Paul Scofield in London’s West End; twice as Movement Director at Glyndebourne Festival Opera; directing a community tour for Welsh National Opera; as well as acting in film and TV, including four plays in the BBC Shakespeare series.
+He has worked internationally, in Poland, Ireland, Iceland, India, Pakistan, the USA, Mexico and Cuba, also attending festivals in Helsinki and Istanbul as a delegate of the International Theatre Institute.
 He has directed workshops on The Acting of Shakespeare in Wales, India, Mexico, the USA and Cuba.

-Pride of place goes to directing a personal trilogy of productions of the Celtic story of Tristan & Iseult: in Wales with and for Cardiff’s Indian Immigrant community; in the village of Borunda in the desert of Rajasthan, India; in Mexico in the villages of Real del Monte, Hidalgo and Tepoztlán, Morelos as well as Mexico City, each time adapting performances to integrate the local cultural traditions using text, songs, dance and music.
+Pride of place goes to directing a personal trilogy of productions of the Celtic story of Tristan & Essyllt: in Wales with and for Cardiff’s Indian Immigrant community; in the village of Borunda in the desert of Rajasthan, India; in Mexico in the villages of Real del Monte, Hidalgo and Tepoztlán, Morelos as well as the cities of Pachuca and Mexico City, each time adapting performances to integrate the local cultural traditions using text, songs, dance and music as a form of total theatre.

-He performed a series of one man shows – The Fever by Wallace Shawn (England), Stargazer – Tales of Ancient India (Mexico & the USA), Quetzalcoatl – A Tale of Gods & Monsters (Mexico, England and the USA), Edmund Kean, the life of the great classical actor (Mexico) and his own adaptations for solo performance of Shakespeare’s Richard II (Mexico) and The Tempest (Mexico).
+He performed a series of one man shows – The Fever by Wallace Shawn (England), Stargazer – Tales of Ancient India (Mexico & the USA), Quetzalcoatl – A Tale of Gods & Monsters (Mexico, England and the USA), Shakespeare by Flashes of Lightning, the life of the great early 19th century classical actor Edmund Kean (Mexico), and his own adaptations for solo performance of Shakespeare’s Richard II (Mexico) and The Tempest (Mexico).

 Living and working in Mexico for 18 years, Stuart was the director of the Anglo Arts/Anglo Mexican Foundation’s Shakespeare Project from 2002-2017.
 During those 15 years he worked directly with over a thousand Mexican teenagers.
-He was joint founder and Artistic Director of Theatre Taliesin Wales from 1983-1990 and was also the founder and Artistic Director of Celebrating Cultures, a performing arts company formed in 1998, dedicated to working internationally with cultural diversity.
-Following a successful Shakespeare Workshop at the Teatro El Publicó in Havana, Cuba, in 2014, he was invited by the Cuban Ministry of Culture to direct Shakespeare's Pericles, in Spanish, for performances in 2016, in Havana where he lived for 2 years, returning to Mexico later that year, to direct Twelfth Night, also in Spanish, for Anglo Arts in Mexico City.
+He was joint founder and Co-Artistic Director of Theatre Taliesin Wales from 1983-1990 and was also the founder and Artistic Director of Celebrating Cultures, a performing arts company formed in 1998, dedicated to working internationally with cultural diversity.
+Following a successful Shakespeare Workshop at the Teatro El Publicó in Havana, Cuba, in 2014, he was invited by the Cuban Ministry of Culture to direct Shakespeare's Pericles in Spanish for performances in 2016 in Havana where he lived for 2 years, returning to Mexico later that year to direct Twelfth Night, also in Spanish, for Anglo Arts in Mexico City.

 Extracts from The British Film Institute’s film of Triple Action Theatre’s adaptation of Shakespeare’s King Lear, 1975